AdiIRC/apiv2/docs/tutorial/chapter6/README.md

 Sending messages, its a core part of an irc client but we've not discussed it before now.
 There is a good reason for that.
 Sending messages through this API is a strictly Raw affair, so we had to cover some ground on how that all worked before we could broach the topic.

-But we've covered all the ground and finally, we can send text to other people.
+But we've covered all the required ground and finally, we can send text to other people.
 Why ?
 Many reasons.
-But lets pretend we're just really stoked that turn that Marco Polo plugin we made at the start into a Marco Polo Irc Bot.
+But lets pretend we're just really stoked to turn that Marco Polo plugin we made at the start into a Marco Polo Irc Bot.

 ```c#
 public void Initialize(IPluginHost host)